TonyMSc/rl_third_project/README.md

 This is the third project for the Deep Reinforcement Learning Nanodegree.

 # Objective
 The objective of this project is to have two agents bounce a ball back and forth over a net.
-If an agent hits theball over the net, it receives a reward of +0.1.
+If an agent hits the ball over the net, it receives a reward of +0.1.
 If the ball hits the ground or goes out of bounds, it receives a negative reward of -0.01.
 We want to keep the ball in play for as long as possible.

 ## Environment Details
 * State Space - consists of 8 variables corresponding to the position and velocity of the ball and racket.
 Each agent receives its own, local observation.